SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 03 August, 2024
+### 📅 Sunday, 04 August, 2024
 ------
 ### Events
 ------
-Certainly!
-Here are some significant events in the USA that have occurred on August 3rd:
+Here are some significant events in the United States that have occurred on August 4th:

-- **1923**: President Warren G. Harding died, and Vice President Calvin Coolidge was sworn in as the 30th President of the United States.
+- **1790**: U.S. Coast Guard is established.
+The Revenue Cutter Service was created to enforce tariffs and prevent smuggling.
-- **1946**: The Santa Claus Land theme park opened in Santa Claus, Indiana, making it the world's first theme park.
+- **1901**: Louis Armstrong, the legendary jazz trumpeter and singer, is born in New Orleans, Louisiana.
-- **1958**: The USS Nautilus, the world's first operational nuclear-powered submarine, completed the
+- **1944**: Anne Frank and her family are discovered in hiding by the Gestapo in Amsterdam.
+While not an event that occurred in
 ### Positive Qoute
 ------
-"Every sunrise is a new opportunity 🌅 to shine and chase your dreams 🌟.
-Believe in yourself and the magic within ✨!"
+"Believe in yourself and all that you are.
+Know that there is something inside you that is greater than any obstacle. 🌟💪😊"